 D9.
 Personal Professional Development

-a) IACH members who are in teaching or supervisory roles are responsible for the safely and welfare of their students.
+a) IACH members who are in teaching or supervisory roles are responsible for the safety and welfare of their students.
 Professional experiences that require self-disclosure or emotional engagement must be managed in a way that is consistent with the level of care a client would expect.
 This includes gaining informed consent and respecting confidentiality.